luqeei1/asset-optimizer/README.md

-# 📈 Asset Optimization Using Sharpe Ratio
+# 📈 Welcome To SharpeOpt ( An Asset Optimization Using Sharpe Ratio )

-🚧 **Note:** This project is still under development.
-Historical portfolio managment will also be provided soon.

 Welcome to my full-stack asset optimization application!
 This project leverages the **Sharpe ratio** to help users optimize their investment portfolios.
 It also includes: